Australian Institute of Health and Welfare (2022) People with disability in Australia, AIHW, Australian Government, accessed 04 December 2022.

 (b) Includes too far to travel/transport problems, unsuitable hours, considered too young by employers, difficulties because of ethnic background or language, and other difficulties.

-Note: More than 1 difficulty may be reported.
+Note: More than one difficulty may be reported.

 For more information on discrimination, see Disability discrimination.